-In addition to annual leave entitlement, you are entitled to four Scottish public holidays (1 and 2 January and 25 and 26 December) per year, pro rata for part time staff.
+In addition to annual leave entitlement, you are entitled to four public holidays on 1 and 2 January and 25 and 26 December per year, totalling 28 hours, pro rata for part time staff.
 Where the days fall at the weekend, the public holidays will be determined annually by the University.